bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 |0|No|
 |1|Yes|

+## RNGFND4_PWRRNG: Powersave range

+This parameter sets the estimated terrain distance in meters above which the sensor will be put into a power saving mode (if available).
+A value of zero means power saving is not enabled

+- Units: m

+- Range: 0 32767

-## RNGFND4_GNDCLEAR: Distance (in cm) from the fourth range finder to the ground
+## RNGFND4_GNDCLEAR: Distance (in cm) from the range finder to the ground

-*Note: This parameter is for advanced users*

-This parameter sets the expected range measurement(in cm) that the fourth range finder should return when the vehicle is on the ground.
+This parameter sets the expected range measurement(in cm) that the range finder should return when the vehicle is on the ground.

+- Units: cm

-- Range: 0 127
+- Range: 5 127

 - Increment: 1

-- Units: cm

-## RNGFND4_ADDR: Bus address of fourth rangefinder
+## RNGFND4_ADDR: Bus address of sensor

-*Note: This parameter is for advanced users*

 This sets the bus address of the sensor, where applicable.
-Used for the LightWare I2C sensor to allow for multiple sensors on different addresses.
+Used for the I2C and UAVCAN sensors to allow for multiple sensors on different addresses.
 A value of 0 disables the sensor.

 - Range: 0 127